Call Kirk: 0476 479 835

 Why choose an NETCC Approved Seller? i

-The program aims to give you the confidence to purchase new energy tech by ensuring you are well protected and dealing with providers committed to transparent, quality service.
+The program aims to give customers the confidence to purchase new energy tech by ensuring they are well protected and dealing with providers committed to transparent, quality service.

 To become a New Energy Tech Approved Seller, a retailer must demonstrate it meets the NETCC standards.
 For example, a retailer must demonstrate it produces fair, detailed quotes and uses T&Cs which reflect the service standards and refund provisions of the NETCC.